Bike commuting has huge benefits

 Never cycle without lights after dark.
 It's illegal, but worse, it's incredibly dangerous for you and for pedestrians.
 Get the biggest and brightest you can.
 Ones that you can charge with a USB cable from your desk at work are ideal commuter companions.

 To keep your precious bike safe, the same goes for a lock - buy the best you can afford.
 It's just daft to have an £800 bike protected by a £10 mini cable lock.
 A thief will destroy it in seconds.
 A mini D lock is an incredibly strong yet portable option, or go for a thick cable which is easy to carry on your bike.
+See our full range of bike accessories to make your next commute a breeze.

 There's plenty you can do to appear collected and unflustered after a ride to work.